atomgalaxy/wg21-calltarget/calltarget.md

 auto fptr = __builtin_calltarget(@_expression_@);
 ```

-Where the program is ill-formed if `@_expression_@` does not call a
+Where the program is ill-formed if `@_expression_@` does not call a function as
-user-defined function as its top-level AST-node (good luck to me wording this).
+its top-level AST-node (good luck to me wording this).

 Examples: